influxdata/docs-v2/content/v2.0/query-data/guides/scalar-values.md

 ### Use an extracted row object
 Use a variable to store the extracted row object.
+In the example below, `tempInfo` represents the extracted row.
 Use [dot notation](/v2.0/query-data/get-started/syntax-basics/#objects) to reference keys in the object.